 Alongside the focus of history in Britain, it is our belief that children should have an awareness of how history has shaped wider world and understand how this affects the different cultural beliefs of people throughout the world.

-As part of history studies, we feel that it is important that children can immerse themselves in the historical times periods to develop and enhance their understanding of what life was like during these times.
+As part of History studies, we feel that it is important that children can immerse themselves in the historical times periods to develop and enhance their understanding of what life was like during these times.
 In order to facilitate this, we arrange trips to historically significant places in the local area as well as inviting experts in these fields into to share their knowledge and experience of the topic.
 Furthermore, children are encouraged to bring in items and artefacts from home, which relate to the topic.

 Within our school, we believe that the children’s ability to identify similarities and differences between different points in history is important in order to allow them to empathise and understand the different views of others.
 To enable this, we aim to cover similar concepts, such as transport, food and clothing, in the different time periods.

-At Queensway, we endeavour to teach an equal balance of history and geography topics each year.
+At Queensway, we endeavour to teach an equal balance of History and Geography topics each year.
 This is delivered through weekly sessions throughout the year, which incorporate plenty of high-quality writing opportunities.

-A long-term plan has been devised to ensure that there is full coverage of history topics across the school, with a separate progression of skills specifically stating which skills are to be taught in each year group.
-The subject leader will be responsible for monitoring the planning and teaching of history at Queensway in line with the school’s history policy, to ensure that the breadth of topics and skills are being delivered.
+A long-term plan has been devised to ensure that there is full coverage of History topics across the school, with a separate progression of skills specifically stating which skills are to be taught in each year group.
+The subject leader will be responsible for monitoring the planning and teaching of History at Queensway in line with the school’s History policy, to ensure that the breadth of topics and skills are being delivered.

 As a result, we believe that the children of Queensway have the opportunity to grow into well-rounded historians, with a sound understanding of how events and people from the past have shaped the modern world, both around them and throughout the world.

-At Queensway, we are committed to delivering a quality religious education curriculum.
+At Queensway, we are committed to delivering a quality Religious Education curriculum.
 We celebrate and promote the diversity of religious beliefs within our school, community and wider world.
 Our ethos is one of openness, tolerance, acceptance and inclusion of those from all faiths and religious beliefs, which we want the children to understand and apply throughout their lives.
 Throughout the school, we follow Oxfordshire Agreed syllabus, which focuses on the three religions: Christianity, Islam and Judaism.

 Key Stage 1:

 In KS1, we explore a range of religious stories, writings and their meaning.
 We name and explore a range of celebrations and consider why these are important, for some people, to belong to a religion and recognise the difference this makes to their lives.
-We explore this thorough art, for example, identifying and recognising religious symbols and discuss their meanings.
+We explore this through art, for example, identifying and recognising religious symbols and discuss their meanings.